Exercise Science Bachelor of Science Degree

 For exercise science majors, two accelerated pathways enable you to pair the BS degree with a master’s degree to broaden your career opportunities and prepare you for exciting careers in the exercise science field.

-- Exercise Science BS/Health and Well-Being Management MS: In this combined accelerated dual degree, the exercise science BS provides a strong background in science, health, and human performance.
-The health and well-being management MS facilitates the advanced study of these topics and the acquisition of skills in research, evaluation, and management.
-For those interested in pre-med or pre-health, an advising pathway in the undergraduate exercise sciences program combined with the research training at the graduate degree maximizes your candidacy for admission to advanced-level graduate programs in medical, dental, and allied health programs.
+- Exercise Science BS/Health and Well-Being Management MS: This combined accelerated dual degree combines study of health and human performance components of exercise science with the advanced study of these topics and the acquisition of skills in research, evaluation, and management via the MS degree in heath and well-being management.
+A pre-medical advising pathway in the undergraduate exercise sciences program combined with the research training at the graduate level can help prepare you for successful application to post-graduate medical, dental, and allied health programs.

 - +1 MBA: Students who enroll in a qualifying undergraduate degree have the opportunity to add an MBA to their bachelor’s degree after their first year of study, depending on their program.
 Learn how the +1 MBA can accelerate your learning and position you for success.